E-series of character varieties of non-orientable surfaces: Introduction

 where for a partition $\lambda$, we denote by $m_\lambda(\x)$ the corresponding monomial symmetric function.

 \end{remark}

-\paragraph{Acknowledgements} It is a pleasure to thank M.~Olsson for his help with the cohomology of stacks.
+\paragraph{Acknowledgements} It is a pleasure to thank T. Scognamiglio for very useful remarks on this paper and M. Olsson for having read the part on cohomology of stacks.
 We are grateful for the hospitality of the institutions were this work was carried out: the first author would like to thank the University of Texas at Austin and the ICTP, and the second author would like to thank Oxford University and the Universit\'e de Caen were the work was started several years ago and IHP and the Universit\'e de Paris were it was completed.